 Orange feels festive and colorful.
 Orange uplights feel fun and full of life.
 Orange can blend well with red and even yellow lights.
 This color combo is great for a sunset look.
-Consider using gold with orange for a subtle complimentary color.
+Consider using rose gold with orange for a subtle complimentary color.
+Rose gold uplighting is a mixture of gold and a soft muted pink color.
+It looks really good with champagne.
 If orange wedding lighting is bright and too loud for your decorations, then consider a soft champagne ivory colors.
 This is more sophisticated and classy since it looks amazing in photos (color depicted in the video below).

 Yellow is a friendly and safe color to use.
 It is the color of the sun and feels refreshing!
 Yellow lights are bright because they mix red with green (with some amber and white).
 This color can be hard to achieve with basic uplights.
 Ship Our Wedding® provides RGBWAP lights instead of basic RGB.
 Because of this you can easily create any shade of yellow uplighting that will fit with your color palette.

 Yellow wedding lights blend well with red, orange and amber.
 Use these (3) colors together to mimic a sunset look.
 You can even use Light yellow wedding uplighting with a light green for a natural look that feels soft and less manufactured.
-Light up your wedding in amber yellow color tones and incorporate onto your pipe and drape backdrops.
+Light up your wedding in amber yellow color tones and incorporate onto your temporary wall kits.
 It will look lovely in your pictures and can match well with most floral choices.

 As always we saved the best for last.
-White is by far the safest uplight color to use.
+You have seen a lot of our uplighting before & afters.
+We feel that white is by far the safest uplight color to use.
 When we say white this can also mean neutral white, ivory, champagne, candlelight and other soft colors.
 White uplights are used for ceremonies and very subtle color themes.
 If your photos are important to you then you will consider this color because it has the least effect on skin complexion in your images.

 We recommend using a color that is not straight white uplighting.
 The main reason is because ivory wedding lights tend to have a slightly darker shade that creates the romantic glow.
 If you feel it is still too bright then the next shade down will be champagne uplighting.
 Take it even darker with candlelight wedding uplighting (looks more white than an amber color).
 Rent off white uplighting to color your walls in a color that lacks color.
 Programming this tone into your lighting makes it easier to control the expectation of your wedding photos.